mkrnr/dotfiles/.config/howtos/zathura.md

 2. Download and extract Zathura: <http://pwmt.org/projects/zathura/download/>

-3. cd into zathura-x.x.x and patch [zathuraGerNavigation.patch](zathuraGerNavigation.patch) to modify the navigation (this has to be done because of the odiaeresis):
+3. cd into zathura-x.x.x and patch [zathuraGerNavigation.patch](zathuraGerNavigation.patch) to modify the navigation (this has to be done because of the odiaeresis)

 4. Install Zathura